 Learning and growth opportunities should happen every day on the job – not just in onboarding and not just for job-specific functions.
-Many of your team members are young and your facility is where they begin to form into the employee and member of society that they’ll be in the future.
+Many of your team members are young and your park or FEC is where they begin to form into the employee and member of society that they’ll be in the future.
 The best leaders will help them on this journey, benefitting the team member, the business and (of course) your guests.

-What we know about the newest generation of workers is that they’re entrepreneurial and interested in preparing for their future — and that’s a good thing.
+What we know about the newest generation of workers is that they are entrepreneurial and interested in preparing for their future — and that’s a good thing.
 Tapping into their intrinsic motivation through a wide variety of training topics and styles will help them become better performers for you (and society) and encourage them to want to stay loyal to your business, reducing turnover.
 At this time in their lives an extra $0.50 or $1 per hour likely makes a big impact, so it’s a good idea to pay people more than the minimum wage if you’re able to.
 However, the good news with this age group is that money is not the only key motivator for them.
 Personal and professional development for their future is also high on their list.

 A well-rounded development program includes skills training in both job related functions and soft skills.
 The World Economic Forum argues that by 2020, skills like critical thinking, creativity and emotional intelligence will be among the most highly-desired skills in the world-wide workplace.
 To stay on top of this, consider offering training and educational opportunities in areas such as: